ChrisKronbergADVR/AndoverAutomation/README.md

                                                      # AndoverAutomation
 Python Automation with GUI for Andover Local and QA Environments

-### If you already have python installed, you can skip the python install
+### If you already have Python installed, you can skip the Python install
 ---

-## 1. Intstalling Python
+## 1. Installing Python
 - click  [here](https://www.python.org/ftp/python/3.11.4/python-3.11.4-amd64.exe) to download python version 3.11.4